humanmade/altis-media/docs/image-sizes.md

 - Post Thumbnail
 - Full

-They have default dimensions, but you can override these either with code or in the Admin, under Settings > Media.
+They have default dimensions, but you can override these either with code or in the admin, under [Settings > Media](internal://admin/options-media.php).

 ![Media Settings](https://user-images.githubusercontent.com/30460/67079140-8b846000-f18a-11e9-8387-038b594f19aa.png)